pomodux/pomodux/.github/README.md

 - **Non-functional requirements**

 ### Creating Issues from Backlog
-1. Reference the backlog item in `docs/backlog/`
+1. Reference the requirement in `docs/requirements.md`
 2. Use the appropriate template
 3. Copy relevant information from the backlog
 4. Add issue-specific details and context